Coyote Songs: Reception

-The novel received critical praise and was nominated for the 2018 Bram Stoker Award for Best Fiction Collection.
+The novel received critical praise.
+It was a finalist for the 2018 Bram Stoker Award for Best Fiction Collection and the 2019 Locus Award for Best Horror Novel.

 In an article for Fiction Unbound, writer Manuel Aragon praised the novel, calling it a "masterfully woven tale of pain and loss."
 A review for Volume 1 Brooklyn called it "a propulsive, engaging read from start to finish."
 A review in MysteryTribune called the novel "ambitious" and "vibrant".
 A review in the San Antonio Current praised the novel's unflinching examination of the border crisis, writing that "this is the kind of novel that crushes ignorance".
 An article in Michigan Quarterly Review called the novel "an eyeopener, an invitation to step through the looking glass" and praised its exploration of current events and American political ideas as they relate to the border.
 Writing for The Nervous Breakdown, Kurt Baumeister stated that the novel "deserves to be taken seriously as a piece of art and an entertainment".